 After a bone chilling winter -- yes, Korea has cold snowy winters -- bicycles and cherry blossom viewing replace snowboards almost overnight.

 One day you wake up with your “long johns” on, only to find the snow melted and cherry blossom buds about to explode.
 Well, maybe not quite that fast...

 Korean springtime is short and sweet but there are plenty of spring festivals to keep you hopping.
-Do some serious planning and you can pack several flower photo opportunities into just one week.
+Plan well and you can pack several cherry blossom festivals into just one week.

 Time to go!
 Down the hill and back along the Han River to the subway... a quick look behind to take the last pictures of the cherry trees.
 My train was leaving Seoul in a few hours so this was the last opportunity to photograph the cherry blossoms this trip.

 Korea - A small and friendly country with a wild passion for flowers and gardens... and a great spring festival in Yeouido!

 Its hustle and bustle capital city, Seoul, is a great destination for cherry blossoms and spring flower festivals.
 Check out all the great reviews on Trip Advisor here, then make your plans.
 Psst.... don't forget to pack your camera.